gauniverseorg/ga-docs/docs/Core-Features/Data/Workflows/Client/status.md

 # Status

 Works with the status keys and cache.
-Cache is stored using Redis
+Cache is stored using Redis.

 | Name              | Description                                                                       | Parameters                                                              | Result                      |
 | ----------------- | --------------------------------------------------------------------------------- | ----------------------------------------------------------------------- | --------------------------- |